The Simpsons/Two Cars in Every Garage and Three Eyes on Every Fish

 [edit] Plot Overview

 The episodes starts with Lisa and Bart fishing in Springfield river.
 An investigative reporter stops by and sees that Bart caught a 3-eyed fish ("Blinky").
 When Homer gets to work (late), he hears an announcement about the government inspectors coming to inspect the plant.
-There are 332 code violations which would cost 56 million dollars to fix.
+There are 332 code violations which would cost $56 million to fix to keep the plant open (and at barely acceptable levels) ... far more than what Burns can afford.

 Homer falls asleep at work again and accidentally stays until 9:30pm, when he sees Burns crying in his car.
 Homer suggests that Burns should run for Governor.
 Burns decides that this is a good idea because then he can change the environmental laws.
 He hires the best campaign team that money could buy.